On test day you will be expected to arrive 15 minutes before your scheduled test time, so you have time to check in at reception.

-You’ll need to bring:
+You need to bring:

 Be wary of energy drinks and coffee.
 If you aren’t used to them, don’t drink them, especially in large quantities.
-Caffeine can acutely increase anxiety, and sugar rushes are soon followed by insulin slamming on the brakes leaving you feeling worse than before, far from ideal for a long test.
-They are no substitute for a good night’s sleep, eating properly, and a bit of exercise.
+Caffeine can acutely increase anxiety, and the sugar rush of an energy drink is soon followed by insulin slamming on the brakes, leaving you feeling worse than before.
+This is far from ideal on the day of a long test.
+These products are no substitute for a good night’s sleep, eating properly and taking some exercise.

 Also, ensure that you are not dehydrated.
 Drink water, but don’t overdo it: you don’t want to be needing the bathroom while the timer is ticking.